ayuboketch/Telephone-Number-Validator/README.md

 # 💼 Professional Insight:
 Beyond the technical intricacies, this project reflects my commitment to excellence, attention to detail, and problem-solving skills.
 It serves as a testament to my ability to navigate complexity and deliver solutions that exceed expectations.

-🔗 View the Project: Telephone Number Validator
+🔗 View my Profile: www.linkedin.com/in/ayub-oketch-50ba2196

 I'm open to opportunities and discussions related to coding, web development, and innovative projects.
 Let's connect and explore how my skills can contribute to your team or project.